Line Flem Høst

 Line Flem Høst (born 10 November 1995) is a Norwegian competitive sailor, born in Oslo.
 She won a bronze medal at the 2020 Women's Laser Radial World Championship in Melbourne.
 She competed at the 2020 Summer Olympics in Tokyo 2021, in Laser Radial.

+She was selected to represent Norway at the 2024 Summer Olympics, where she won the bronze medal.